menayal/NASA_Lunabotics_Robot_Files/README.md

 ```
 You should now have my robot's package on your workspace.

-This repository's name is different from my packages actual name, so we will change the name to what the rest of my repository uses.
+This repository's name is **different** from my packages **actual name**, so we will change the name to what the rest of my repository uses.
 ```
 mv NASA_Lunabotics_Robot_Files/ new_robot_urdf
 ```